WhatsApp marketing KPIs: 4 metrics

 At charles, we calculate ROAS for WhatsApp as a channel by looking at the revenue generated per WhatsApp conversation and how much a conversation costs*** in Meta fees – not taking into account the charles platform fees.
 This metric helps gauge how effective a WhatsApp marketing campaign has been for a business.

 🧮 How to calculate?
-Revenue per conversation (RPR)/marketing conversation Meta fee Germany
+Revenue per recipient (RPR)/marketing conversation Meta fee Germany

 ⚖️ Unit: x or "times" (like "12x ROAS")